orrbcit/kiwi/readme.md

-This is a web project.
+This is a web project with files organized in the following way.

 The top level contains these files:
 * index.html
 * readme.md